 “I traded a life of steady income and comfort for a life on the streets in order to support my addiction.
 I slept in homeless camps, under bridges, along railroad tracks, and in strangers’ houses.
 My sign, ‘Support my whiskey right for a frisky night,’ made more money than any other sign asking for help.
 I was living on the street, so no one cared.
 It came with the territory.”

 “I kissed her on the forehead and whispered, ‘I will always love you.’
 I wondered if I would ever see her again.
 While I reveled in my three biological sons and one adoptive son, my thoughts often wondered back to her.
-I couldn’t take care of her at birth, but now I can.”
+I couldn’t take care of her at birth, but now I could.”

 “I remember multiple vivid dreams of violent rape.
 As I woke, my ‘dreams’ transitioned to reality.
 The sorrow I felt was indescribable.
 I was devastated I’d missed those precious moments after birth.
 I wept, begged the doctors, ‘Please downgrade me out of the ICU so I can meet my baby!’
 FINALLY, after 24 days in the hospital, I met my precious son.
 I smelled his skin.
 I’d almost died, and was now reunited with him.”